Adutchguy/ibcf-music-backend/README.md

 **Description:**

-* This endpoint enables users to delete their profile.
+* This endpoint simply enables users to delete their profile.

-**Response:**
-* The response body will contain the newly updated user profile.

 ---